THE STAR

 (Yells up)

-sorry star!
-I didn't mean to be mad at
+I'm sorry star!
+I didn't mean to be mad at the Elder!
+I

-I'll be nice!
-I won't ever fight again
+promise I'll be nice!
+I won't ever fight again if you come

 back!
 I'll hang up my boxing gloves!
 I'll be good, I promise!